-Helping Your Child Who Is Blind or Visually Impaired Learn About the World
+Helping Your Child Who Is Blind or Low Vision Learn About the World

-Like Erica, your visually impaired preschooler is curious about her world.
-With limited or no vision, she needs you to fill in the picture for her so she can understand what is going on around her.
-Although that is not always possible, as often as you can, you want to help your child learn about the activities taking place in the world that she may not be aware of because she cannot see them.
-For instance, your child may not realize the many jobs that people perform around her.
-When your family goes to a restaurant, she may meet the hostess who seats your family, but she may not realize that the hostess is seating everyone else who comes into the restaurant as well.
-She may know that the waiter takes your order and brings your food and drink to you, but she may not realize he is doing this at other tables, too.
-It may not be apparent to her that there are people in the kitchen preparing the food, bus staff who clear the tables when people finish eating, and a manager walking around to make sure all is running smoothly.
-Let her know about the jobs you see others performing as the two of you go about your day.
+Your child may not realize the many jobs that people perform.
+When your family goes to a restaurant, your child may meet the hostess who seats your family, but not realize that the hostess is seating everyone else who comes into the restaurant as well.
+They may know that the waiter takes your order and brings your food and drink to you, but may not realize the waiter is doing this at other tables, too.
+It may not be apparent to them that there are people in the kitchen preparing the food, bus staff who clear the tables when people finish eating, and a manager walking around to make sure all is running smoothly.
+Let your child know about the jobs you see others performing as the two of you go about your day.

-Think about the following when it comes to taking your child out into the community and helping her make the most of your trips.
+Think about the following when it comes to taking your child out into the community and helping them make the most of your trips.

 - Explain to people in the community what your child can and cannot see.
-Let them know how they can help your child; for example, “Trudy is blind and can’t see all the shoes on display.
-Can she touch them to see how they sit on the display rack?”
-Keep in mind that many of the people you and your child meet in the community will be unsure of how to interact with someone who is visually impaired.
+Let them know how they can help your child.
+Keep in mind that many of the people you and your child meet in the community will be unsure of how to interact with someone who is blind or low vision.
 They may need some assistance from you to help your child learn as much as possible about what they do.

-- If the item you want your child to investigate is large or potentially dangerous—such as the bulldozer mentioned earlier that Erica was curious about—you may want to ask the job foreman if you can return with your child after the equipment has been turned off and the day’s work is finished.
-Then she can use her hands to see the enormity of the machine and have a chance to walk around it to investigate the different parts.
-Toys may give a child the general idea, but only exploring the real thing can allow her to understand the size and solidity of such equipment.
+- If the item you want your child to investigate is large or potentially dangerous—such as a bulldozer —you may want to ask the job foreman if you can return with your child after the equipment has been turned off and the day’s work is finished.
+Toys may give a child the general idea, but only exploring the real thing can allow them to understand the size and solidity of such equipment.

 - Give your child small jobs to do during a community outing.
-At the grocery store, you might ask her to find three items and put them in the shopping cart.
-She could then take these same three items from the cart and put them on the counter.
-Once they have been paid for and are bagged, she can carry them to the car.
-If she is involved while out in the community, she’ll be more likely to develop curiosity about all she is seeing, hearing, smelling, and feeling.
+At the grocery store, you might ask your child to find three items and put them in the shopping cart.
+If your is involved while out in the community, they will be more likely to develop curiosity about all they are seeing, hearing, smelling, and feeling.

 - Your child may not see well enough to notice that many workers wear uniforms.
-Describe the uniforms you see to her, such as the blue uniform of the mail carrier or the hard hat and tool belt worn by the construction worker.
+Describe the uniforms you see, such as the blue uniform of the mail carrier or the hard hat and tool belt worn by the construction worker.

-- When it comes time to buy toys for your child, think about getting her some child-sized, realistic toys so she can “act out” the jobs she is learning about on her own or with friends.
-Her own tool belt and hard hat, along with some instruction from you on how to “use” her tools, will help her fully grasp the types of things a construction worker does on the job.
+- When it comes time to buy toys for your child, think about getting some child-sized, realistic toys so they can “act out” the jobs they are learning about on their own or with friends.